polserver/UOFiddler/README.md

 UOFiddler based on Ultima SDK it's a tool to view and alter almost every UO 2D client file.
 Source code is released under the Beerware license.

+We have dedicated channel on POL Discord: https://discord.gg/4JbC8hA

 ## Requirements

 Starting from version 4.11.0: